juancarlospaco/faster-than-requests/README.md

 **Returns:**
-Response, `list` type, values of the list are string type, values of the list can be empty string, the lenght of the list is always 7 items, the values are like `[body, type, status, version, url, length, headers]`, you can use `to_json()` to get JSON or `to_dict()` to get a dict or `to_tuples()` to get a tuples.
+Response, `list` type, values of the list are string type, values of the list can be empty string, the length of the list is always 7 items, the values are like `[body, type, status, version, url, length, headers]`, you can use `to_json()` to get JSON or `to_dict()` to get a dict or `to_tuples()` to get a tuples.